Who is responsible for mould in a rental property in Qld ?

 Extremely Serious cases

 If the property you are renting has a serious mould issues, you can ask to break lease without penalty & if the mould issue can’t be resolved quickly then this request should be granted.
-But also tenants have the responsibility to look out for mould that arises and immediately report it to the landlords or property manager.
+But also tenants have the responsibility to look out for mould that arises and immediately report it to the landlord or property manager.

 If it’s a serious issue where you need to move out while it’s being treated and plan to move back in you need to consider